cap-js/docs/guides/databases-hana.md

 Use the [SAP Generative AI Hub](https://community.sap.com/t5/technology-blogs-by-sap/how-sap-s-generative-ai-hub-facilitates-embedded-trustworthy-and-reliable/ba-p/13596153) for unified consumption of embedding models and LLMs across different vendors and open source models.
 Check for available models on the [SAP AI Launchpad](https://help.sap.com/docs/ai-launchpad/sap-ai-launchpad-user-guide/models-and-scenarios-in-generative-ai-hub-fef463b24bff4f44a33e98bb1e4f3148#models).

 #### Add Embeddings to Your CDS Model
 Use the `cds.Vector` type in your CDS model to store embeddings on SAP HANA Cloud.
-Set the dimension to match your embedding model (for example, 1536 for OpenAI *text-embedding-3-small*).
+Set the dimension to match your embedding model (for example, 1536 embedding dimensions for OpenAI *text-embedding-3-small*).

    ```cds
    entity Books : cuid {